-Second, CBERA beneficiary countries must meet the two discretionary IPR criteria, found in 19
+Second, CBERA beneficiary countries must meet the two discretionary IPR criteria, found in 19 § U.S.C.

-§ U.S.C.
 2702(c)(9) and (10).
 According to these provisions, the President shall take into account:

-(9) the extent to which such country provides under its law adequate and effective means for foreign nationals to secure, exercise, and enforce exclusive rights in intellectual property, including patent, trademark, and copyright rights; (10) the extent to which such country prohibits its nationals from engaging in the broadcast of copyrighted materials, including films or television material, belonging to United States copyright owners without their express consent; [...]
+- (9) the extent to which such country provides under its law adequate and effective means for foreign nationals to secure, exercise, and enforce exclusive rights in intellectual property, including patent, trademark, and copyright rights; (10) the extent to which such country prohibits its nationals from engaging in the - (10) the extent to which such country prohibits its nationals from engaging in the broadcast of copyrighted materials, including films or television material, belonging to United States copyright owners without their express consent; [...]